 Chances are on February 14th the teenagers, children really, at Marjory Stoneman Douglas didn’t know what those sounds were at first, nor did the elementary school children at Sandy Hook in 2012.
 Not at first.
 Canada is not without its gun violence.
 Although not on the same par as American mass shootings, nonetheless, gun violence continues to spread, scattering like buckshot.
 Things are different in Canada, and of course, Canada didn’t have a leader who boasted he could stand in the middle of New York’s Fifth Avenue “and shoot somebody” and not lose any voters.
-The real question is, if someone else committed this unspeakable act, could Trump still not lose voters?
-26 days later, the messages are still mixed.

 “All of this has happened before and will happen again.”

-I’m not a defeatist or a fatalist but having seen the heated debate on gun control during the Obama administration, it reminds me of a line from sci-fi drama, Battlestar Galactica, “All of this has happened before and will happen again.”
+I’m not a defeatist nor a fatalist but having seen the heated debate on gun control during the Obama administration, it reminds me of a line from sci-fi drama, Battlestar Galactica, “All of this has happened before and will happen again.”

 “As Cold War children we survived, and perhaps in our hubris we believed we had conquered history…”